lintsao/UCSD-ECE-276B-Project-2-Motion-Planning/README.md

 This project will focus on comparing the performance of search-based and sampling-based motion planning algorithms in 3-D Euclidean space.
 You are provided with a set of 3-D environments described by a rectangular outer boundary and a set of rectangular obstacle blocks.
 Each rectangle is described by a 9-dimensional vector, specifying its lower left corner (xmin, ymin, zmin), its upper right corner (xmax, ymax, zmax), and its RGB color (for visualization).
 The start xs ∈ R3 and goal xτ ∈ R3 coordinates are also specified for each of the available environments.
 The provided sample code includes a baseline planner which moves greedily toward the goal.
 This planner gets stuck in complex environments and is not very careful with collision checking.

 ## Installation
-To get started with the object detection project, follow these steps:
+To get started with the motion planning project, follow these steps:

 1. Clone this repository:
   ```bash